In the World

 EMERGING MARKET DEBT

 Based on PIMCO’s Cyclical Outlook from September 2019.
+The outlook will be updated next month following our cyclical forum in December.

 For the eurozone, we see the continuation of a 1% growth, 1% inflation economy.
 Ongoing trade tensions are expected to exert a significant drag on growth, somewhat offset by supportive domestic conditions, including easy financial conditions, modest fiscal stimulus, and remaining pent-up demand.
 Core inflation could rise a bit over the next year in response to rising wages, but weak growth suggests that margin pressure on businesses will continue, limiting the pass-through of higher labor costs.
 While the European Central Bank may cut the policy rate a little further, we expect the focus to remain on forward guidance, targeted longer-term refinancing operations (TLTROs), and asset purchases.